horkavlna/synergykit-sdk-android/README.md

 ```

 #### `POST` Login user
 This method login existing user.
-User verification is by email and password.
+User verification is provided by email and password.
 These parameters must be unique.

 Login method has also done and error callback.

 ```java